 The Inclusive Campus (IC) project aims:

-- Increasing the inclusion of people with disabilities in the workforce: improving quality of life, promoting social justice, and developing human capital
+- To increase the inclusion of people with disabilities in the workforce: improving quality of life, promoting social justice, and developing human capital

 International Consortium for Inclusive Campuses (ICIC)

 UBC’s IC project is part of the ICIC, which includes

 - 6 countries: Canada, Ireland, Israel, Norway, Sweden, and the UK

 - 6 disciplines: Medicine, Nursing, Occupational Therapy, Physical Therapy, Social Work, and Teacher Education

 The goal of the ICIC: to design and evaluate programs that will increase the inclusion of people with disabilities in the workforce.

 The International Classification of Functioning, Disability, and Health (ICF) is the interdisciplinary and international framework by which this research is guided.

 The Importance of ICIC